 We can also try to get them to leave by making loud noises, pounding on walls, and spraying them with water.
 Once they have temporally left the area, we will seal off any access points to the attic.

-Once we’ve removed the bats, it’s important that we replace any contaminated insulation and disinfect the area with our special DSV spray.
+Once we’ve removed the bats, it’s important that we replace any contaminated insulation and treat the area so that it is clean and will prevent further contamination.
 This will keep you and your family safe from the harmful effects that bat feces can have on your health.

 NOTE: Through 1 May – 25 August, bats cannot be legally removed if they have young or are lactating.
 If this is the case, it could delay the removal process.
 Let one of our licensed technicians check to see if we can do the job.